Who Will Replace Megyn Kelly On Fox News?

 Who will it be?

-Assuming Fox News goes with a traditional one-anchor news and commentary show, who is the favorite to replace the star?
+Assuming Fox News goes with a traditional one-anchor news and commentary show, who is the favorite to replace the departing star?
 Recall that when Glenn Beck bolted Fox News, the network replaced him with a “temporary” roundtable called The Five, which quickly evolved into a permanent ratings hit at 5 p.m.
 Eastern.

 As of year-end 2016, Fox News is the most-watched channel on basic cable and the fifth most watched overall on TV after the broadcast networks, TV Newser chronicled.